Alipex-spuier/OSPractice/README.md

 # OSPractice
-this my operator system practice repo
+this is my operator system practice repo